gbrrestoration/rrap-mds-knowledge-hub/modelling/environmental_mod/index.md

 TThe Coupled Model Intercomparison Project (CMIP) is a global effort to improve climate change projections using a multi-model approach to climate model evaluation and experimentation.

-To forecast possible futures for The Reef under different climate change scenarios, the M&DS suite applies projections of Sea surface Temperatures (SST) from the sixth phase of the CMIP (CMIP-6) and considers four (4) shared socio-economic pathways (SSPs) SSP1, SSP2, SSP3, and SSP5 and five (5) emission trajectories SSP1-1.9, SSP1-2.6, SSP2-4.5, SSP3-7.0, SSP5-8.5.
+To forecast possible futures for the Great Barrier Reef under different climate change scenarios, the M&DS suite applies projections of Sea surface Temperatures (SST) from the sixth phase of the CMIP (CMIP-6) and considers four (4) shared socio-economic pathways (SSPs) SSP1, SSP2, SSP3, and SSP5 and five (5) emission trajectories SSP1-1.9, SSP1-2.6, SSP2-4.5, SSP3-7.0, SSP5-8.5.
 Note that the variety of SSPs and emissions pathways investigated varies according to the specific inquiry addressed by the M&DS suite.

-The following climate models from CMIP-6 have been recently integrated into the M&DS suite after mechanistic downscaling of SST projections at 10 km resolution across The Reef (McWhorter et al., 2022):
+The following climate models from CMIP-6 have been recently integrated into the M&DS suite after mechanistic downscaling of SST projections at 10 km resolution across the Great Barrier Reef (McWhorter et al., 2022):
 - CNRM-ESM2-1
 - EC-Earth3-Veg
 - IPSL-CM6A-LR